visgl/math.gl/docs/modules/wkb/api-reference/wkb.md

 ## Binary

+### `inspectWKBHeader(bytes, byteOffset?)`

+Reads endian order, geometry family, semantic dimension, dialect, and optional EWKB SRID without traversing the coordinate payload.

+### `visitWKB(bytes, visitor, options?)`

+Traverses geometry, ring, and optional scalar-coordinate events without allocating geometry or coordinate objects.
+When `visitor.coordinate` is omitted, coordinate payloads are bounds-checked and skipped without decoding their Float64 ordinates.
+This is the fast path for structural classification and vertex counting.

 ### `parseWKB(bytes, options?)`

 Parses exactly one WKB value and rejects trailing data.
 It accepts little- or big-endian geometry,